ksjiang/bb85/README.md

   POP H
   RET
 ```

-Notice that we could have implmented EEPROMrread5 as a simple i2cReadByte, but in this situation we would have to worry about setting NACK (something that was abstracted away by i2cReadByteStream).

 ## References and ACKnowledgements :)
 1. Mr. Hassman - thank you for all the hardware and support.